nekhvoya/chameleon/readme.md

 ## How to configure

 All one needs to do is
-* to set paths to the reference and test results directories `pi.properties` file
+* to set paths to the reference and test results directories `chameleon.properties` file
 * implement taking a screenshot at the end of each test and save it (the static method `saveScreenshot()` can be used)
 * call `compare()` at the end of the test run (in the `AfterAll` hook)
 * save reference files in the configured reference directory